 There is NO direct road access to Ross Lake Resort!
 There are two different ways to reach Ross Lake.
-See which one applies to your trip below ...
+Please read the transportation definitions below ...

-$3.00 per person for a quick boat ride across the lake to the resort for those with reserved services.
+4. Take a quick shuttle ride across the lake to the resort for those with reserved services.

 There is no restaurant or store on-site